 What to Do With Your Data

-After two to three weeks of consistent tracking, you’ll have enough data to have a genuinely useful conversation with a therapist, psychiatrist, or doctor.
-Instead of “I’ve been anxious a lot,” you can say: “My anxiety peaks most often on Monday and Wednesday afternoons, usually after a specific category of interaction at work.
-My highest numbers correlate with poor sleep the night before, and the only thing that consistently brings it down is a 10-minute walk outside.”
+After two to three weeks of consistent tracking, you will have enough data to have a useful conversation with a therapist, psychiatrist, or primary care doctor.
+Instead of “I have been anxious a lot,” you can say: “My anxiety peaks most often on Monday and Wednesday afternoons, usually after a specific category of interaction at work.
+My highest numbers correlate with poor sleep the night before, and the only thing that consistently brings it below a 5 is a 10-minute walk outside.”
+That kind of specificity is what a clinician needs to make a real call about exposure work, a medication adjustment, or a referral.

 That level of specificity changes what a provider can offer you.
 It also changes how you feel about your own anxiety.
 It goes from a formless cloud to a pattern you can understand and address.